NVIDIA/hpc-container-maker/docs/building_blocks.md

 The `catalyst` building block configures, builds, and installs the [ParaView Catalyst](https://www.paraview.org/in-situ/) component.

+The [CMake](#cmake) building block should be installed prior to this building block.

+A MPI building block should be installed prior to this building block.

 As a side effect, this building block modifies `PATH` to include the Catalyst build.